 This is how FreeTube default interface looks like.

-FreeTube currently uses YouTube API to search for videos.
-And then, It uses Youtube-dl HTTP API to grab the raw video files and play them in a basic HTML5 video player.
+FreeTube uses the Invidious API to grab and serve videos.
+The Invidious API can also optionally be used.
+Invidious scrapes the YouTube site which prevents the need for any official YouTube API.
 Since subscriptions, history, and saved videos are stored locally on your system, your details will not be sent to Google or anyone else.

 Enter the video name in the search box and hit ENTER key.
 FreeTube will list out the results based on your search query.